ppPerga/4537lab/lab5/README.md

 2. npm install
    - If you want to use `nodesql`, install it (optional): `npm i nodesql` (if available)
 3. npm start
-4. Open http://localhost:4001/index.html in your browser
+4. Open http://localhost:5001/index.html in your browser

+Environment variables
+- `ALLOWED_ORIGIN` - optional.
+Set to the full origin of the frontend (for example `https://your-site.netlify.app`) to restrict CORS.
+Defaults to `*` (allow all).
+- `ALLOW_CREDENTIALS` - optional.
+Set to `true` to send `Access-Control-Allow-Credentials: true`.

 Notes
 - Queries are validated and only SELECT and INSERT are allowed.
 DROP/ALTER/UPDATE/DELETE/TRUNCATE are blocked.